Jezuit/HomeLabWin/README.md

 ## 📚 Theory vs. Practice (Educational Context)

-This lab is heavily inspired by the **"Pasja Informatyki"** networking curriculum.
 I use this repository to translate theoretical concepts explained in the videos into real-world configurations.

 | Network Concept | Practical Implementation in Lab |
 | :--- | :--- |